Tanzania arrests opposition leaders, foiling post-election protests

 Mbowe, Lema and Jacob, together with seven of their supporters, were arrested to prevent them destroying property under the guise of protests, according to Lazaro Mambosasa, Dar es Salaam’s regional police commander.

 “We are searching for others.
-Since we started arresting the suspects, the opposition has restrained itself and the city is calm,” he told Reuters by phone.
+Since we started arresting the suspects, the opposition has restrained itself and the city is calm,” he told Reuters, adding that no one had been charged.

-But U.S. Ambassador Donald Wright, said reported arrests were of “extreme concern”.

-“I urge the government to ensure the safety and security of all opposition leaders, cease these targeted arrests, release detainees, restore telecommunications, and afford due process under the law to all citizens,” he wrote on Twitter.
+Except for serious crimes, a person can be detained for up to 24 hours without charges in Tanzania.

+U.S. Secretary of State Mike Pompeo said on Twitter that Washington will review reports into the use of force against Tanzanian civilians in connection with the election.

 Last week, Tanzanians reported nationwide problems accessing social media platforms, including Twitter and WhatsApp in what critics said was a state effort to curb dissent by limiting people’s ability to communicate.
 Twitter confirmed that it had seen some “throttling” of its platform while internet blockage monitor NetBlocks observed widespread disruption.

-Britain urged the electoral authorities to investigate all reported irregularities and said it was troubled by heavy handed policing of the election.

-ACT-Wazalendo party, which joined Chadema in rejecting the results and calling for the protests, said it wants an international panel to investigate all the allegations.
+ACT-Wazalendo party, which joined Chadema in rejecting the results and calling for the protests, said it wants an international panel to investigate all the allegations and oversee an election re-run.

-The panel, to be made up of “eminent African leaders” agreed on by all parties, should also oversee the holding of a fresh election, ACT-Wazalendo said in a statement.

 The national electoral commission said last week there was no evidence of irregularities, like fake ballots, during voting.